Euro zone mulls new ways to cut Greek debt mountain

 To help Greece return to growth, the euro zone and the IMF are discussing giving Athens an extra two years to reach a primary surplus of 4.5 percent of GDP, pushing back the date to 2016.

-Greece has said two extra years would cost 13 billion to 15 billion euros and officials said the euro zone realises it will need to come up with the money.
+Greece has said two extra years in financing would cost 13 billion to 15 billion euros and officials said the euro zone realises it will need to come up with the money.

 But no decision on the financing has been reached yet.